Harvard-Slade-Lab/Physical-activity-data-correlate-with-fluctuations-in-estradiol/README.md

     * Stricker, R. et al. Establishment of detailed reference values for luteinizing hormone, follicle stimulating hormone, estradiol, and progesterone during different phases of the menstrual cycle on the Abbott ARCHITECT analyzer.
 Clin.
 Chem.
 Lab.
 Med.
 44, 883–887 (2006).
  * **model_validation**: directory containing each subject's shank IMU (x.csv) and ground-truth respirometry (y.csv)
    * This dataset is from Slade, P. et al. "Sensing leg movement enhances wearable monitoring of energy expenditure."
 Nature Communications, 12.1 (2021)

-## Code
-* Run main.ipynb to produce the figures presented in our paper
-* model_functions.py contains functions for validating the shank-only XGBoost model for female participants
-* data_functions.py contains functions for formatting the shank-only XGBoost model energy expenditure estimates
-* plotting_functions.py contains functions for creating correlation plots used to compare energy expenditure with hormone reference values